 - a jobbing shop to do one-of-a-kind job orders, initially the Marker Plant which made license plates

 - a woolen mill

 - a cannery, which closed after one year of operations (even the low labor cost couldn’t make it competitive with private suppliers)

-- a trout processing and a bulk packaging plant
+- a trout processing and bulk packaging plant

 - an abattoir (eventually this was taken over by Cargill.
 (Privatization of the public operations began in the late 1970’s with the pilot project being the abattoir).

-- on site food services, eventually contracted out to private caterers
+- a bakery and onsite food services, eventually contracted out to private caterers

 - a staff training school to prepare staff to deal with the myriad challenges of working with inmates.
 The school trained all levels of Department of Corrections staff with an emphasis on the development of a positive attitude towards wards and inmates in the correctional institutes.

 Planning for an Industrial Farm to house prisoners sentenced to serve less than two years less a day, as a replacement for the Central Prison in Toronto, began in 1906.
 The facility was envisioned as the flagship for a new system of reform and rehabilitation that would benefit both the inmates and the community.
 Several farms were acquired for the site of the Ontario Reformatory, east of Guelph near the Ontario Agricultural College.
 On April 11, 1910, two guards, a cook, a farmer and 14 prisoners moved into farmhouses on the property and prepared the site by clearing the land, building roads and laying a small gage railway to transport materials from a quarry and lime plant.
 They also erected a temporary dormitory to house up to 200 inmates.
 By 1915 they had erected 21 buildings, including a woolen mill, kitchens, machine shop, woodworking shop and cannery, with stone that was quarried on site and lumber from local trees.